BachesAndrei/CoreDataLayer/README.md

 # CoreDataLayer

-Abstraction layer between the business layer and the storage layer using CoreData, based on the Repository pattern, presented within a demo application.
+Abstraction layer between the business layer and the storage layer using CoreData, based on the Repository and Unit of Work patterns, presented within a demo application.

 This implementation is structured in the following layers: